SemmyK/uploadthing/README.md

 Mini app to upload images with Uploadthing API and display them in the gallery

-To learn more about Next.js, take a look at the following resources:
+To learn more about Next.js and the process of making the app, take a look at the following resources:
 - [Next.js File and folder structure](https://nextjs.org/docs/getting-started/project-structure) - learn about recommended Next.js file and folder structure.
 - [Next.js Fetching](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching) - learn about Next.js best fetching practices.
 - [Next.js Route.ts](https://nextjs.org/docs/app/api-reference/file-conventions/route) - learn about recommended Next.js route file content.